 Strathclyde is well-recognised for its global outlook and the diverse, international make up of our student and staff communities.

 Staff will be aware of the outcome of the referendum and the UK's decision to leave the EU.
-The formal consequence of this decision will be subject to a process of negotiation over the coming years.

 All of our staff are very important to us and we look forward to welcoming many more from across the globe in the future.